WordPress/playground-tools/packages/wordpress-es-modules-plugin/README.md

-# WordPress ES Modules Plugin
+# Playground ES Modules Support

 This plugin exposes WordPress scripts like `@wordpress/block-editor` as ES modules to enable building Guteneberg blocks without any transpilation.